nimrossum/research-project/docs/main.typ

 = Introduction

 Software engineering has consistently explored metrics to measure and compare the complexity and evolution of software systems.
+Number of issues closed, number of pull requests merged, lines of code changed.
 Among these, Lines of Code Changed (LoCC) has become a commonly used measure, providing insights into developer productivity and team velocity.
 However, as this paper will show, LoCC has limitations that needs to be considered when interpreting its results.
 In this paper, we will explore the shortcomings of LoCC and propose an alternative metric: Compression Distance (CD), derived from lossless compression algorithms with large search windows.
 By measuring the compressibility of changes between software revisions, CD offers a novel perspective on software evolution, addressing many of the shortcomings inherent in LoCC.

 This work proposes an alternative approach: Compression Distance (CD), a metric derived from lossless compression algorithms such as ZStandard (zstd) with large search windows.
 By measuring the compressibility of changes between software revisions, CD offers a novel perspective on software evolution, addressing many of the shortcomings inherent in LoCC.
 This paper explores the theoretical underpinnings of CD, its practical implementation, and its potential to complement or even replace traditional metrics in certain contexts.